Region 'must tackle ageing population'

 Start saving

-Somchai Jitsuchon, a research director for inclusive development at the Thailand Development Research Institute, said during the APRC yesterday that he has been paying attention to the issue of Thailand's ageing population.
+Somchai Jitsuchon, a research director for inclusive development at the Thailand Development Research Institute, said during the APRC on Thursday that he has been paying attention to the issue of Thailand's ageing population.

 He said one of his most pressing concerns for elderly Thais is their financial security.